hellofresh/goengine/README.md

 Check out our [quick start guide][goengine-book-quick-start] which is part of your [GoEngine docs][goengine-book].
 If you prefer to be closer to the code you can always refer to [GoDoc][doc].

+### Example

+Don't like to read documentation?
+That's fine there are some examples in the [example](example/) directory application.
+There is even a little [bank](example/bank/) application.

 ## RoadMap

 The following features are planned for the future (in no specific order)